Kombucha is traditionally made with brewed tea (from the Camellia sinensis plant). Did you know you can also use coffee to make this probiotic elixir?

 - Check after 5 days.
 If you like the taste, remove the SCOBYs and decant to another jar.
 If not, check again in another day.

-- When finished, put lid on container and store in fridge.
+- When finished, transfer kombucha to an airtight container and store in refrigerator.

 - Serve chilled.